Let Us Put Our Experience & Expertise

 The firm represents clients injured on, and off, the job in Personal Injury and Negligence claims against those responsible for the injuries.
 We fight for those injured in Work Accidents, Automobile Accidents, Motorcycle Accidents, Trucking Accidents, Construction Site Accidents, Aviation Accidents, Boating Accidents, Slip and Fall Accidents and those injured by Defective Products.

-Workers’ Compensation in Michigan: Law and Practice, 5th Edition, Edward M. Welch, Jr., Daryl C. Royal and Robert J. MacDonald, Institute of Continuing Legal Education, 2020.
+Workers’ Compensation in Michigan: Law and Practice, 5th Edition, Edward M. Welch, Jr., Daryl C. Royal and Robert J. MacDonald, Institute of Continuing Legal Education, 2020-present.

 “Workers’ Compensation Cases” in Michigan Basic Practice Handbook, Institute of Continuing Legal Education, Robert J. MacDonald, 2006-present